 - Materials that describe or document your personal experience at UCSF (scrapbooks, diaries, correspondence with faculty, administrators, fellow students, and family, photographs, audio-visual and born-digital materials)

-Please contact the UCSF Archivist, Polina Ilieva.
+Please contact the University Archivist, Polina Ilieva.
 She or a member of her team can visit you in your office or home to examine your papers, arrange for their transfer, and offer additional assistance as needed.